lsst-sqre/sqr-037/index.rst

 SQuaRE does not have the resources available to do central device management well, and therefore should not attempt device management at all.
 Instead, SQuaRE should focus on recommending caution in how staff use their work computers, and on reducing the impact of a compromise.

-- SQuaRE staff should avoid using work computers for testing unknown applications or visiting suspicious web sites, instead using mobile devices (preferred) or personal devices without access to work credentials.
+- SQuaRE staff should avoid using work computers for testing unknown applications or visiting suspicious web sites, instead using mobile devices (preferred) or non-work devices without access to work credentials.
 - SQuaRE staff should be vigilant about phishing, particularly when using a work computer.

   - Do not click on links or attachments in suspicious messages.